ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Experiments

-We first evaluate ContextFlow on longitudinal Stereo-seq spatial transcriptomic data coming from a post-traumatic brain regeneration study of the Salamander (axolotl telencephalon) species~\citep{1_dataset_steroseq}.
-The dataset contains samples from five developmental stages, with replicates collected from different individual organisms at each stage.
-For our CTF-C method, we present the best ablated $\alpha$ in the main text, with full ablation results across different $\alpha$ values provided in Appendix \ref{apx:Ablations}.
+First, we evaluate our ContextFlow method on longitudinal Stereo-seq spatial transcriptomic data from a post-traumatic brain regeneration study of the Salamander (axolotl telencephalon) species~\citep{1_dataset_steroseq}.
+The dataset contains samples from $5$ developmental stages, with replicates collected from different individual organisms at each stage.
+For our CTF-C method, we present the best ablated $\alpha$, with full ablation results across different $\alpha$ values in Appendix~\ref{apdx:Ablations}.

-For interpolation, we hold out the middle time point during training and evaluate it using samples generated by the trained velocity field $u_{\theta}$ via both IVP and next-step sampling.
+\shortsection{Interpolation} For interpolation, we hold out the middle time point during training and evaluate it using samples generated by the trained velocity field $u_{\theta}$ via both IVP and Next-Step sampling.
 Table~\ref{tab:stereoseq_interpolation_table} presents the results.
 Across multiple evaluation metrics, ContextFlow with entropy regularization (CTF-H) produces trajectories that most closely match the ground truth.
-CTF-H consistently achieves the best or comparable performance relative to CTF-C, despite the latter being explicitly tuned across multiple $\alpha$ values.
-This highlights the computational efficiency and superior generalization ability of CTF-H, as it avoids the need for additional hyperparameter tuning while maintaining strong performance.
+CTF-H consistently achieves the best or comparable performance relative to baselines and CTF-C, despite the latter being explicitly tuned across multiple $\alpha$ values.
+This highlights the computational efficiency and superior generalization of CTF-H, which avoids the need for additional hyperparameter tuning while maintaining strong performance.

-For extrapolation, we evaluate generation on the last holdout time point, representing the most challenging test of generalizability for the velocity fields $u_{\theta}$, as it lies outside the training time horizon.
-As shown in Table~\ref{tab:stereoseq_extrapolation_table}, CTF-H again consistently achieves the best overall performance, particularly under IVP-Sampling, where errors are most likely to accumulate.
+\shortsection{Extrapolation} For extrapolation, we evaluate the data generation at the last holdout time point, which represents the most challenging test of generalizability for the velocity fields $u_{\theta}$, as it lies outside the training time horizon.
+As shown in Table~\ref{tab:stereoseq_extrapolation_table}, CTF-H again achieves the best overall performance, particularly under IVP sampling, where errors are most likely to accumulate.
 This result further reinforces the robustness and reliability of CTF-H across the entire sampling horizon.
-Finally, Figure~\ref{fig:implausible_transitions_comparison} (Appendix \ref{apdx:vizualization_implausibility}) demonstrates that incorporating spatial priors enables ContextFlow to produce substantially fewer biologically implausible couplings compared to its context-free counterpart.
+Figure~\ref{fig:implausible_transitions_comparison} in Appendix \ref{apdx:vizualization_implausibility} further illustrates that incorporating spatial priors enables ContextFlow to produce substantially fewer biologically implausible couplings compared to its context-free counterpart.